 Exterior shutter dogs are both a fundamental component of the proper function of outside house shutters and an opportunity to personalize the presentation.
+This important piece of hardware is used extensively throughout the country and around the world to keep exterior shutters locked in an open position.

 Some exterior shutter hinges, including Clarks Tip and Lull & Porter, self-lock when the shutters are ushered wide of the window.
 However, popular surface mount strap hinges are less dynamic, making exterior shutter dogs a vital accessory.